devon-plourde/Compiler/README.md

 # Compiler

 This program can compile code written in a language called "C*16"* which is defined specifically for a univerity course.
-Some sample inputs have been included with the project.
+Some sample inputs have been included with the project (input.txt and the 'Test' folder).

  Usage:
 java [main class] [options] [input file(s)]